The Challenges of Electronics Manufacturing Services

 Electronics manufacturing is a complex process.
 You must focus on big picture and the production line and even machine-level details, all at the same time.
 But the reality is that those two perspectives are rarely aligned at the same moment in time.

-The challenges of EMS
+The challenges of electronics manufacturing services

 So why is it so hard to keep an eye on the big picture and focus on details at the same time?
 What separates us from a future of full automation and virtual manufacturing?
 There are many reasons, but everything starts with simple yet complex challenges.